 - Use of traditional utu piharau (lamprey) traps and eel weirs

 Tīeke is one of many old pā on the Whanganui River.
 The Department has entered into a partnership with Te Whānau o Tīeke to re-establish a kāinga (village) at Tīeke, which enables traditional connections with this land to be restored for the benefit of both tangata whenua and visitors to the park.
-The facilities at Tīeke are managed jointly by Te Whānau O Tīeke and the Department of Conservation.
+The facilities at Tīeke are managed jointly by Te Whānau O Tīeke and DOC.

 Wāhi tapu and wāhi taonga